Zach-Pate/Become-App/README.md

 *   **24-Hour Scrollable Timeline:** The main view is a vertical timeline that displays your full day's schedule.
 *   **Intuitive Gestures:**
     *   Drag the body of an event to move it.
-    *   Drag the top or bottom handles to resize it.
+    *   Drag the top or bottom edge of an event to resize it.
 *   **Proportional Resizing:** The event duration changes in direct proportion to how far you drag the resize handles.
 *   **Snapping:** Events snap to 15-minute increments for easy alignment.
 *   **Haptic Feedback:** The app provides haptic feedback when you're moving or resizing an event.